perrystreetsoftware/cwac-loaderex/README.markdown

 `getDatabaseState()` takes a `Context` and the name of the database as parameters.

-`encrypt()`, given the name of an existing unencrypted database, will replace it with an encrypted version, given the supplied `Context`, name of the database, and passphrase.
+`encrypt()` will replace an unencrypted database with an encrypted version, given the supplied `Context`, the name of the database, and the passphrase to use for encryption.

 Usage: SharedPreferencesLoader
 ------------------------------